yayamayajd/fruits_project/README.md

 Completed the necessary YAML files.
 I decided to first test the deployment of flask and Postgre.
 Once they are working, I will proceed with setting up Ingress for domain access. finally I can test my pipeline!!

+**2025.03.10**

+The hell of errors!!!!! lol I think I encountered almost every possible Kubernetes deployment error.

+First, to avoid exposing sensitive information in the CI/CD process, I used GitHub Secrets and Kubernetes Secrets.
+However, since I tagged my images using an IP address, I initially replaced the IP in the image name using GitHub Secrets.
+But Kubernetes couldn’t resolve it.

+So, I switched to using Kubernetes Secrets and set them as environment variables.
+But even then, Kubernetes still couldn’t resolve its own secrets in the image name!
+Then I tried dynamically replacing the image name within the CI/CD pipeline… Finally, Kubernetes could fully parse the image name.
+But this was just the beginning…

+Kubernetes crashed.
+I had to reinstall it to continue. lol

+By default, Kubernetes doesn’t trust private registries and only pulls images over HTTPS.
+But since I pushed my images to a private registry after building them on my development laptop my CI/CD pipeline kept failing to pull the images.
+It just never worked.

+The BackOffError nearly broke me.
+I modified the .toml file, explicitly declared HTTP in both the .toml and my Docker settings, and managed to pull images from Docker Hub.
+But after countless stop/start attempts with MicroK8s, it still couldn’t pull from my private registry.

+So, sometimes CI/CD looked successful, but the pods couldn’t actually start.
+In the end, I had no choice but to use a complicated solution after hard tring google: using a self-signed certificate.
+I ended up going back to HTTPS, but at least I could finally pull images!

+But I was happy too soon…

+Kubernetes kept crashing.
+I couldn’t even open the logs. lol Restarted, crashed again, and again, and again, again...
+(Sounds like the BackOffError always with a long tailed echo lol)

+**2025.03.11**

+I feel like an East Asian parent forcing my underpowered little kid to win an Olympic gold medal.

+In the end, I had to face reality: My dear NAS is already old and should retire.
+MicroK8s is just too much for it.

+I think I’ll take a step back and try switching to K3s instead.